tychovdo/Char-RNN-Understanding/README.md

 # Understanding Character-level RNN-LMs in PyTorch

 This repository contains a PyTorch implementation for Recurrent Neural Network Language Models (RNN-LMs).

-Visualization of hidden RNN layers (see [this](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) blog post by Andrej Karpathy).
-Analysis using Diagnostic Classifier ([
-Visualisation and 'diagnostic classifiers' reveal how recurrent and recursive neural networks process hierarchical structure](https://arxiv.org/abs/1711.10203))
+For more information, check out this [blogpost](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) by Andrej Karpathy) and this ([paper](https://arxiv.org/abs/1711.10203)) on Analysis using Diagnostic Classifier by Dieuwke Hupkes et. al.

 ### Paper